Private Haemorrhoid Clinic, London

-- Firstly you will be seen by Mr Alex von Roon who is a leading London colorectal consultant surgeon and given an immediate diagnosis
+- You will be seen by leading London colorectal consultant surgeon Mr Alex von Roon

-- We provide a one-stop ‘See & Treat’ service so patients can be examined and treated on the same day as a walk in walk out service.
+- One-stop ‘See & Treat’ service – be examined and treated on the same day

-- The Rafaelo procedure is our preferred treatment because we believe that it offers the best balance between effectiveness and postoperative discomfort.
+- The Rafaelo procedure is our preferred treatment because it offers high effectiveness with little postoperative discomfort and fast recovery

 Comparison of Rafaelo vs Other Haemorrhoid Treatments